RediSearch/RediSearch/docs/docs/reference/Spellcheck.md

   2. Not in the index
   3. At least 3 characters long

 The alternatives for a misspelled term are generated from the corpus of already-indexed terms and, optionally, one or more custom dictionaries.
 Alternatives become spelling suggestions based on their respective Levenshtein distances (LD) from the misspelled term.
-Each spelling suggestion is given a normalized score based on its occurances in the index.
+Each spelling suggestion is given a normalized score based on its occurrences in the index.

 To obtain the spelling corrections for a query, refer to the documentation of the `FT.SPELLCHECK` command.